Brindaban Goswami

-Brindaban Goswami was a leader of Asom Gana Parishad and former Education Minister in Government of Assam.
+Brindaban Goswami was an Indian politician, a leader of Asom Gana Parishad and former Education Minister in the Government of Assam.
 He was one of the student leaders who came into limelight during Assam Agitation.
-He was member of split group of Asom Gana Parishad known as Natun Asom Gana Parishad when it was formed due to Prafulla Kumar Mahanta.
-He was also President of Asom Gana Parishad for brief period of time.
+He was a member of split group of Asom Gana Parishad known as Natun Asom Gana Parishad when it was formed due to Prafulla Kumar Mahanta.
+He was also the President of Asom Gana Parishad for a brief period of time.

 During Assam Legislative Assembly election in 2006, Goswami was named as chief ministerial candidate of Asom Gana Parishad.
 He is also five times Member of Legislative Assembly from Tezpur constituency.